wprig/wprig/README.md

 ## 1.0.2
 - Updated theme support for Gutenberg color palette with a single array attribute.
 Props @webmandesign
 - `./verbose/` folder no longer holds PHP files.
 Resolves duplicate functionality as described in [#51](https://github.com/wprig/wprig/issues/51).
+- Update Composer dependencies to latest versions (and to remove update nag).

 ## 1.0.1
 - PHP process updated to run conditionally on theme name and theme slug rename and on first run.
 Props @hellofromtonya.